nus-cs2113-AY2021S2/ip/docs/README.md

    ![](images/start.jpg)

-5)  Begin using the application by typing the command in the command box and press Enter to execute it. e.g. typing `list` and pressing Enter, it will display all tasks stored in the data.
+5)  Begin using the application by typing the command in the command box and press Enter to execute it. e.g. typing `list` and pressing Enter, it will display all the tasks currently stored in the list.
     Some example commands are given below:

     * `todo watch video lecture`